Cheapest payroll for 4 to 5 employees in 2026

 - Gusto Plus (time included): $140

-Square is the cheapest legitimate option for an hourly 4 to 5 person team by $22 to $25 a month versus the next-best option.
+Square is the cheapest legitimate option for an hourly 4 to 5 person team by about $27 a month versus the next-best option.
 That is the strongest single argument for Square at this headcount.

 The Gusto-vs-OnPay split decides on geography